 Harsh environment optical fibers are designed for use at elevated temperatures and pressures in aggressive chemical environments.
 Typical applications include the oil & gas and geothermal industries, where the fibers are used for real-time downhole temperature and pressure measurements, data transmission, acoustic, seismic and imaging applications.
 AFL's Verrillon® harsh environment fibers are manufactured with a wide range of polymeric coatings including Polyimide, Silicone, Silicone-PFA and High Temperature Acrylates.
 In addition, our Verrillon optical fibers are available with a hermetic coating that prevents hydrogen, moisture and acid ingression.
-The fibers are suitable for operation over a wide range of temperatures up to 300ºC, depending on the coating combination selected.
+The fibers are suitable for operation over a wide range of temperatures from cryogenic up to 500ºC, depending on the coating combination selected.
 They are also available in a variety of different waveguide designs, including Multimode, Single-mode, Pure Silica Core, Bend-Insensitive and custom profiles.